pro7work/ML_Python/README.md

 Bike Rental dataset - to predict the total no.of bikes rented on environmental and seasonal settings.
 #using Linear Regression
 #using Lasso and LassoCV

+Image segmentation using OpenCV
+#Detecting diseased part of rice leaf